News & Events

 Catching an infestation early

 Sometimes, despite our best efforts, fleas find their way into our homes and onto us and our animals.
 Maybe it's because you live in an apartment, and they hitch a ride on your neighbor's dog.
-Or perhaps your selected flea treatment didn't last as long as you expected it to, or wasn't even affective at all.
+Or perhaps your selected flea treatment didn't last as long as you expected it to, or wasn't even effective at all.

 No matter the reason, we've got a few tips on how to identify a flea infestation as early as possible.
 The earlier you identify it, the earlier you can get it under control!